hopegardenuk/hopegarden.uk/content/english/blog/240123-newsletter.md

 Finally, it’s up and running.
 I was considering using [Beehiiv](https://beehiiv.com) as the newsletter platform but they don’t have a configurable subscribe form and they also don’t have the ‘RSS (ie blog posts) to automatic newsletter’ feature.
 So, [Buttondown](https://buttondown.email) it is.

+Scroll to the bottom of the page and enter your email address!

 Yes, there will be plants soon…